Exr0n/Exr0n/README.md

 Some of my projects include:
 - [Algorithms](http://tinyurl.com/yd4m55e): it will see the light someday...
 - [Condution](condution.com): a holistic task management system
+- [TeamsCode](teamscode.com): inspire students to solve problems using CS
 - [Simple Neural Net](exr0nprojects/neural_net_cpp): a peek behind the fundamentals of current machine learning

 I'm excited to (eventually) work on: